 At lunchtime, we stopped at another scenic teahouse which had a row of yak meat drying outside (I thought it was chillies drying in the sun until I had a closer inspection…)

-We arrived at Lama Hotel at around 4:15 pm having walked alongside a scenic river with lovely autumn foliage.
+We arrived at Lama Hotel at around 4:15 pm having walked alongside the scenic Langtang river with the gold and red colours of its lovely autumn foliage.
 We had also seen some monkeys along the way!

 I had also discovered that ‘Lama Hotel’ is actually the name of the little village and not the name of the teahouse we would be staying in!
 Slightly confusing… anyway, we stayed in ‘The Original Lama Hotel’ in Lama Hotel, the most basic of all of the teahouses of the trip.

 Basic in at this place meant:

 - No electricity so we were unable to charge our devices